Bonnie and Clyde (1967)

 Directed by Arthur Penn

-The five of them kept getting involved in shootouts and robbing that nothing seems clearer to them than dying during their profession.
+The five of them keep getting involved in shootouts and robberies, and as a viewer, nothing seems clearer than expecting the movie to end the way it does.

 0 comments: